mosaicdao/mosaic-pm/specification-discussions/20200114-validator-models.md

           - coreGA
           - beginHeight
           - endHeight
-          - Reputation
+          - reputation
           - status
           - withdrawal block height

       - Link
           - voteMessageHash - PK
           - parent
+          - child // @qn (pro): This should be an array, or we can have a isLeaf/isTip instead.
           - targetBlockNumber
           - targetBlockHash
           - targetFinalizationStatus
           - sourceTransitionHash
-          - proposedMetablockHeight
+          - proposedLinkHeight
           - metachainId
           - coreGA
-          - selfDynasty
+          - selfDynasty // @qn (pro): Is this sourceDynasty
-          - child

       - Metablock
           - metablockHash - PK